panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 type: post
 ---

-Environment variables in JavaScript are helpful to define how your application must behave depending on conditions defined in the environment where the app runs.
-The environment can be the Operating System, the Docker container, etc.
+Environment variables in JavaScript can define how your application behaves depending on conditions defined in the environment.

+For example, it's common for an application to run in development or production mode: which is usually defined by some sort of environment variable (usually `NODE_ENV`).

 There's a set of environment variables defined by the OS, for example: